 - 1. Explosive and Shotgun Breaching Tools: Tools that are used to conduct an explosive and ballistic breach. - (a) Description, quantity, capabilities, and purchase cost - (a) DETONATING CORD; cost: \$2.36 per foot, quantity: 3,472 feet - (a) The detonating cord is a thin, flexible plastic tube usually filled with pentaerythritol tetranitrate (PETN, pentrite).
 With the PETN exploding at a rate of approximately 6400 m/s, any common length of detonation cord appears to explode instantaneously.
-It is a high speed fuse which explodes, rather than burns, and is suitable for detonating high explosives. - (b) BLASTING CAP; cost: \$12, quantity: 114 - (a) A blasting cap is a small sensitive primary explosive device generally used to detonate a larger, more powerful and less sensitive secondary explosive such as TNT, dynamite, or plastic explosive.
+It is a highspeed fuse which explodes, rather than burns, and is suitable for detonating high explosives. - (b) BLASTING CAP; cost: \$12, quantity: 114 - (a) A blasting cap is a small sensitive primary explosive device generally used to detonate a larger, more powerful and less sensitive secondary explosive such as TNT, dynamite, or plastic explosive.
 Blasting caps come in a variety of types, including non-electric caps, electric caps, and fuse caps. - (c) REMINGTON 870 EXPRESS BREACHING SHOTGUN; cost: \$1000, quantity: 20 - (a) This weapon allows for breachers to safely utilize shotgun breaching rounds to destroy deadbolts, locks, and hinges.
-The stand-off that is attached to the end of the barrel allows for positive placement of the gun into the correct position and vents gasses to prevent overpressure. - (d) ROYAL ARMS TESAR-2 BLACK CAP 425 GRAIN COPPER FRANGIBLE BREACHING ROUND; cost: \$7 per round, maximum quantity: 225 400 - (a) The round is fired from a breaching shotgun and is used to dislodge or defeat deadbolts, locks, hinges, and glass. - (e) ROYAL ARMS TESAR-1 ORANGE CAP 275 GRAIN COMPRESSED COPPER FRANGIBLE BREACHING ROUND; cost \$8 per round, maximum quantity: 400 - (a) The round is fired from a breaching shotgun and is used on wood doors (hollow or solid) to defeat solid wood doors, locks and hinges. - (b) Purpose - (a) To safely gain entry into a structure during a critical incident. - (c) Authorized Use
+The stand-off that is attached to the end of the barrel allows for positive placement of the gun into the correct position and vents gasses to prevent overpressure.
+This weapon can also defeat windows and sliding glass doors with a flash bang round. - (d) ROYAL ARMS TESAR-2 BLACK CAP 425 GRAIN COPPER FRANGIBLE BREACHING ROUND; cost: \$5 per round, quantity: 201 - (a) The round is fired from a breaching shotgun and is used to dislodge or defeat deadbolts, locks, hinges, and glass. - (b) Purpose - (a) To safely gain entry into a structure during a critical incident. - (c) Authorized Use

-- (a) Explosive breaching may only occur after authorization by the Incident Commander or SWAT Commander in the field, and during training exercises. - (d) Lifespan - (a) DETONATING CORD 10 years - (b) BLASTING CAPS 10 years - (c) REMINGTON 870 EXPRESS BREACHING SHOTGUN 10 years - (d) ROYAL ARMS TESAR-2 BLACK CAP 425 GRAIN COPPER FRANGIBLE BREACHING ROUND 5 years - (e) ROYAL ARMS TESAR-1 ORANGE CAP 275 GRAIN COMPRESSED COPPER FRANGIBLE BREACHING ROUND 5 years - (e) Fiscal Impact - (a) Annual maintenance is approximately \$500. - (b) Munitions replacement costs are determined by operational use and product expiration. - (f) Training - (a) All officers who use explosive breaching tools shall attend an approved explosive breaching instruction and must additionally conduct regular training for explosive operations. - (g) Legal and Procedural Rules - (a) Use is established under Fairfield Police Department Policy 301.
-It is the policy of the Fairfield Police Department to utilize breaching tools only for official law enforcement purposes, and pursuant to State and Federal law.
+- (a) Explosive breaching may only occur after authorization by the Incident Commander or SWAT Commander in the field, and during training exercises. - (d) Lifespan - (a) DETONATING CORD 10 years - (b) BLASTING CAPS 10 years - (c) REMINGTON 870 EXPRESS BREACHING SHOTGUN 5-10 years - (d) ROYAL ARMS TESAR-2 BLACK CAP 425 GRAIN COPPER FRANGIBLE BREACHING ROUND 5 years - (e) Fiscal Impact - (a) Annual maintenance is approximately \$500. - (f) Training - (a) All officers who use explosive breaching tools shall attend an approved explosive breaching instruction and must additionally receive quarterly training for explosive operations. - (g) Legal and Procedural Rules - (a) It is the policy of the Fairfield Police Department to utilize breaching tools only for official law enforcement purposes, and pursuant to State and Federal law.
+Refer to Fairfield Police Department policy 301.